-- 7 Native Vegetation Vegetation comprised of plant species that are indigenous to an area. - 8 Natural or Existing Topography The topography of the lot, parcel, or tract of real property - 9 immediately prior to site preparation or grading, including exaction or filling. - 10 Non-Conforming Use or Development A shoreline use, building, or structure which was - 11 lawfully constructed or established prior to the effective date of the applicable SMA/SMP - 12 provision, and which no longer conforms to the applicable shoreline provisions (WAC 173-27- - 13 080). - 14 Non-Water-Oriented Uses Those uses that are not water-dependent, water-related, or - 15 water-enjoyment, which have little or no relationship to the shoreline and are not considered - 16 priority uses under the SMA.
-Examples include professional offices, automobile sales or repair - 17 shops, mini-storage facilities, residential development, department stores, and gas stations. - 18 Normal Maintenance Those usual acts to prevent a decline, lapse, or cessation from a - 19 lawfully established condition (WAC 173-27-040(2)(b)).
-See also Normal Repair. - 20 Normal Repair To restore a development to a state comparable to its original condition, - 21 including but not limited to its size, shape, configuration, location and external appearance, - 22 within a reasonable period after decay or partial destruction except where repair involves total - 23 replacement which is not common practice or causes substantial adverse effects to the - shoreline resource or environment (WAC 173-27-040(2)(b)).
-See also Normal Maintenance.
+- F. Monitoring the impact and the compensation projects and taking appropriate corrective measures. - 3 Mixed-use Means a development or structure that includes a combination of components, - 4 such as water-oriented and non-water oriented activities.
+A mixed-use project that includes all - 5 non-water oriented components shall be considered entirely non-water oriented. - 6 Moorage cover Moorage, with or without walls, that has a roof. - 7 Must A mandate; the action is required. - 8 N - 9 Native Vegetation Vegetation comprised of plant species that are indigenous to an area. - 10 Natural or Existing Topography The topography of the lot, parcel, or tract of real property - immediately prior to site preparation or grading, including exaction or filling. - 12 Non-Conforming Use or Development A shoreline use, building, or structure which was - 13 lawfully constructed or established prior to the effective date of the applicable SMA/SMP - provision, and which no longer conforms to the applicable shoreline provisions (WAC 173-27- - 15 080). - 16 Non-Water-Oriented Uses Those uses that are not water-dependent, water-related, or - 17 water-enjoyment, which have little or no relationship to the shoreline and are not considered - priority uses under the SMA.
+Examples include professional offices, automobile sales or repair - shops, mini-storage facilities, residential development, department stores, and gas stations. - 20 Normal Maintenance Those usual acts to prevent a decline, lapse, or cessation from a - 21 lawfully established condition (WAC 173-27-040(2)(b)).
+See also Normal Repair. - 22 Normal Repair To restore a development to a state comparable to its original condition, - 23 including but not limited to its size, shape, configuration, location and external appearance, - 24 within a reasonable period after decay or partial destruction except where repair involves total - 25 replacement which is not common practice or causes substantial adverse effects to the - 26 shoreline resource or environment (WAC 173-27-040(2)(b)).
+See also Normal Maintenance. - 27 O - 28 Ordinary High Water Mark (OHWM) That mark that will be found by examining the bed and - 29 banks and ascertaining where the presence and action of waters are so common and usual, and - 30 so long continued in all ordinary years, as to mark upon the soil a character distinct from that of - 31 the abutting upland, in respect to vegetation as that condition exists on June 1, 1971, as it may